Paolo Carta

-Paolo Romano Carta (born 18 April 1964, Rome) is an Italian musician, singer, guitarist, musical director and record producer.
+Paolo Romano Carta (born 18 April 1964) is an Italian musician, singer, guitarist, musical director and record producer.

 Biography

-Carta was born in Rome in 1964, he married Roberta Galli, with whom he had three children Jader (1995), Jacopo (1996) and Joseph (2000).
-Until in 2005 Carta began working as a guitarist for Laura Pausini, leading to a harsh separation with Roberta that was partly influenced by the love affair that arose between Paolo and Laura when he was still married, making the divorce official in 2012.
-Since 2005 he has been the guitarist, musical director and sentimental partner of the Italian Laura with whom he has a daughter named Paola (2013).
+Carta was born in Rome in 1964, he married Rebecca Galli, with whom he had three children, Jader (1995), Jacopo (1996) and Joseph (2000).
+In 2005 Carta began working as a guitarist for Laura Pausini, leading to a harsh separation with Galli partly due to the love affair that arose between Carta and Pausini when he was still married; the divorce became official in 2012.
+Since 2005 he has been the guitarist, musical director and romantic partner of Pausini, with whom he has a daughter named Paola (2013).
+After 18 years together, Carta and Pausini married on 22 March 2023.